Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

     See [[deceased_npcs#Tazlyn Stonewright#Her Notes]]
   +STR,+CON,+CHA,-INT,-WIS (??+Tarvern Brawler)
 ###### Lines
   "A secret ingredient?
-Why, it’s love, of course!
-And maybe a splash of ale, but that’s just for the baker!"
+Why, it's love, of course!
+And maybe a splash of ale, but that's just for the baker!"
-  "Ye know, dough’s a lot like people — it rises best with a little warmth and patience!"
+  "Ye know, dough's a lot like people — it rises best with a little warmth and patience!"
   "A loaf of bread is like a good friendship — crusty on the outside, soft on the inside, and it smells divine."
-  "Don’t trust a skinny baker or a sourdough without a story!"
+  "Don't trust a skinny baker or a sourdough without a story!"
   "Some folks say I knead too much, but I say the dough deserves a little love, too!"
   "The trick to perfect bread?
 A little flour, a lot of patience, and a whole lotta beard in the mix."
   "A well-fed adventurer is a happy adventurer—take an extra bun-ring for the road!"